sebo964/di_hackathon_todolist/site/readme.txt

 resizable to do portal
 input section to create a new task
 Button to confirm submission
-list of tasks with add, remove, stike (mark as complete)
+list of tasks with remove and stike (mark as complete)

 extra requirements